Upstate South Carolina: Transportation

 The Upstate is served by two major interstate highways, I-85 and I-26.
 Other major interstate spurs include I-185, I-385, and I-585.
 The major airport in the region is Greenville-Spartanburg International Airport, located nearly halfway between Greenville and Spartanburg in suburban Greer.
 Greenville, Spartanburg, Anderson, Clemson, Pickens, Union, and Gaffney each have smaller airfields.
 Amtrak service along the Crescent Line stops in Spartanburg, Greenville, and Clemson.

 Media

 The Upstate region is served by three regional newspapers: The Greenville News, the (Spartanburg) Herald-Journal, and the Anderson Independent-Mail, each of which serves its individual city and surrounding area.
+The Post and Courier recently opened expansion newsrooms in Greenville and Spartanburg for coverage of the Upstate, including Clemson.

 The Upstate is part of the vastly larger Greenville-Spartanburg-Anderson-Asheville designated market area, which extends into western North Carolina and northeastern Georgia.
 These television stations serve the region: